🎉 Prediction Exams and May 2024 Past Paper Solutions are now available! 📚 Study Sessions Recordings here!

 Tips for Success

-To succeed in IB Physics, it will be important for students to develop excellent study habits and engage in systematic practice of the questions and concepts they will be expected to answer and apply in their examinations.
-This is where Revision Village comes in - equipping each student with exactly the right materials to improve their understanding and scores on the IB Physics examinations.
-Students can review important concepts with the Key Concepts videos, ensuring their grasp of the underlying material is solid, and use the Popular Quizzes for a brief, concentrated study session prior to an in-class assessment.
-They can then move to revising using the questions and problems available in the Questionbank, which contains IB-style questions, arranged by topic and sorted by difficulty, accompanied by markschemes and video solutions.
-Near the end of the course, students can use the Revision Ladder to increase their skills across the entire syllabus, step-by-step, and full-length Mock Exams to ensure that they are 100% prepared to earn a 7 on the IB Physics exams.
+To succeed in IB Physics, students must develop excellent study habits and engage in systematic practice of the questions and concepts they will be expected to answer and apply in their examinations.
+This is where Revision Village comes in - equipping each student with the right materials to improve their understanding and scores on the IB Physics examinations.
+Students can review important concepts with the Key Concepts videos, ensuring their grasp of the underlying material is solid.
+They can use the Popular Quizzes for a brief, concentrated study session before an in-class assessment.
+They can then revise using the questions and problems in the Questionbank, which contains IB-style questions arranged by topic and sorted by difficulty, accompanied by mark schemes and video solutions.
+Near the end of the course, students can use the Revision Ladder to increase their skills across the entire syllabus, step-by-step and full-length Mock Exams, and Prediction exams to ensure they are 100% prepared to earn a 7 on the IB Physics exams.